 But, not anymore.
 It’s a promise.

 The purpose of this article is to help bloggers, small businesses, and online marketers in making their blog and website visitors more engaged.

 The question is, why would they stay (on your blog)?

 Of course, in order to stop them from leaving, we have to offer them some value, so instead of leaving the website, they start thinking about exploring the value being offered.
+Quoting another website with useful information relevant to your piece can help.
 That way, you can keep them off the exit-route.